ourcodingclub/CC-EAB-tut-ideas/tut_template.md

 #### <a href="#section3"> 3.
 The third section</a>

-You can read this text, then delete it, and replace it with your text about your tutorial - what are the aims, what code do you need to achieve them?
+You can read this text, then delete it and replace it with your text about your tutorial: what are the aims, what code do you need to achieve them?
 ---------------------------
-We are using `<a href="#section_number">text</a>` to create anchors within our text - for example when you click on section one, the page will automatically go to where you have put `<a name="section_number"></a>`.
+We are using `<a href="#section_number">text</a>` to create anchors within our text.
+For example, when you click on section one, the page will automatically go to where you have put `<a name="section_number"></a>`.

 To create subheadings, you can use `#`, e.g. `# Subheading 1` creates a subheading with a large font size.
 The more hashtags you add, the smaller the text becomes.
 If you want to make text bold, you can surround it with `__text__`, which creates __text__.
 For italics, use only one understore around the text, e.g. `_text_`, _text_.